mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 | **Total** | **$XX** |
 | ***Average*** | ***$XX per cartoon*** |

-The good news is that it was primarily expensive because I used a lot of cartoons in that blog article.
-Recall that it was 8,000 words, split into two posts, so there was a lot of text to break up.
-If I average it out to a per-cartoon basis, $XX is not that steep.

 It's more than I expected to spend at the outset, but here's how I rationalized the cost to myself: I had to break up the text somehow.
 It was either going to cost me money to hire someone or it would cost me hours and hours of my own time scouring the Internet for good stock photos.

 Before I hired Loraine, I did try stock photos.
 The problem was I could only find images that *kind of* matched the sentiment I was trying to convey.
-They were never be quite right.

 Let me give you an example.
 Searching through all the stock photos felt a bit like this: